PalNilsson/pilot-image/README.md

 # pilot-image

 Files for creating a PanDA Pilot image.
 The Dockerfile, based on the official AlmaLinux base image, also sets up ROOT and the rucio-client.
+The PanDA Pilot source is git installed.

 ### Build instruction

-1. Copy the pilot source code into the build area, as the Dockerfile assumes the existance of a pilot3 directory there
-2. Build <code>docker build -t image_name . --build-arg RUCIO_VERSION=1.31.5 --build-arg DASK_VERSION=2023.4.1</code> (or other rucio/dask versions)
+<code>docker build -t image_name . --build-arg RUCIO_VERSION=1.31.5 --build-arg DASK_VERSION=2023.4.1</code> (or other rucio/dask versions)

 ### Test instruction